-Foreign Object Damage (FOD) on an airfield is a constant concern.
+Foreign Object Damage (FOD) is a constant concern with airfields.
 Potential cost of damage to turbine engines and airframes, as well as the possible loss of life, are risks that must be minimized.
 In the context of asphalt pavements, FOD is nothing more than surface aggregate that has come loose from the pavement.
 Weathering cycles and UV rays dry out and weaken the asphalt binder, releasing aggregate and producing FOD.
-GSB-88® is engineered to fight these natural factors, maintain surface adhesion, and hence defeat and correct FOD.
+GSB-88® is engineered to fight these natural factors, maintain surface adhesion, and, hence, defeat and correct FOD.

-GSB-88® serves at the top of the pavement deterioration curve, plus helps in solving other binder issues and maintaining good quality pavement in top condition.
-This dramatically reduces the damaging effects of surface oxidation.
-With early application of inexpensive GSB-88® to newer pavements and reapplication every 5 to 7 years, useful life expectancy for low load roads and many other pavements will be significantly extended.
+GSB-88® serves at the top of the pavement deterioration curve, and also helps in solving other binder issues and maintaining good quality pavement in top condition, as it dramatically reduces the damaging effects of surface oxidation.
+With early application of inexpensive GSB-88® to newer pavements, and reapplication every 5 to 7 years, useful life expectancy for low-load roads and many other pavements will be significantly extended.

-In September of 2002, the U. S. Army Corp of Engineers Geo-technical and Structures Laboratory, Engineer Research and Development Center in Vicksburg, MS completed a two year laboratory and field evaluation of GSB-88®.
+In September 2002, the U. S. Army Corps of Engineers Geo-technical and Structures Laboratory, Engineer Research and Development Center in Vicksburg, MS, completed a two-year laboratory and field evaluation of GSB-88®.
 Based in part on the recommendations made in that report, Congress allocated funding in FY-05 for application and evaluation of GSB-88® on Navy/DOD airfields through the Office of Naval Research and NAVFAC pavement specialists.
-Applications were performed from 2006 thru 2008 on widely varying airfield pavements, in climates as diverse as PA, FL, NC, NV, CA, and HI.
+Applications were performed from 2006 through 2008 on widely varying airfield pavements, in climates as diverse as Pennsylvania, Florida, North Carolina, Nevada, California, and Hawaii.
 The final report (157 pages) is now published and available to U.S. Government agencies and their contractors.
-A five page “Review” by the report’s author can be accessed here.
+A five-page “Review” by the report’s author can be accessed here.

 DOD and FAA MicroPAVER data has demonstrated GSB-88®’s ability to extend the useful life of asphalt airfield pavements generally between 25-50% with a single application.
 Multiple applications show even better life extension.
 In addition, data shows preservation benefits are increased by applying GSB-88® to pavements while they are in “Good” to “Satisfactory” condition to correct various asphalt binder issues.